beingfluid/IntegrateNow/Chapter4_ImplementingOurFirstIntegration.md

 ## Setting up the Vendor Instance

 &nbsp;&nbsp;&nbsp;&nbsp;We have everything that we need from our customer instance set up, but we still need to set our Vendor instance.
 I have borrowed another PDI from one of my friend to use as Vendor instance, and we are ready fix the prerequisites.
+However, The San Diego Release of ServiceNow comes with a brand new interface known as the Next Experience UI, or also internally known as Polaris, So you might experience a different look and feel on our Vendor instance.
+In a way it is good for us as we will be able to easily identify which is our Customer instance (UI16) or Vendor instance (Plaris).

 ### Assignment group